 About the Tour & Cruise

 We will start our journey in the beautiful city of Prague, Czech Republic.
-On arrival, we will check-in to the Grandium Hotel, a beautiful 5* star property located in the centre of the city.
+On arrival, we will check-in to the Grandium Hotel (or similar), a beautiful 5* star property located in the center of the city.
 The next day, we will take a Prague city tour and have some free time to explore.
-We will experience a welcome dinner on one of our two nights in Prague before departing for Vienna on October 31, where we will board the Crystal Mozart.
+We will experience a welcome dinner on one of our two nights in Prague before departing for Vilshofen, Germany on October 28, where we will board the Crystal Mahler.

 Extraordinary personal attention, butler service for every suite and superb, farm-to-table cuisine are among the defining characteristics of Crystal River Cruises, as are plush on-board amenities, the largest luxury suites in river cruising, expansive social spaces crowned with skylights and glass roofs, and an ambiance of boutique elegance.